agn00se/scattergories-backend/README.md

   - `POST /game-rooms`: Create a new game room.
   - `DELETE /game-rooms/:room_id`: Delete a game room by ID.
   - `PUT /game-rooms/:room_id/update-host`: Update the host of a game room.
-  - `POST /game-rooms/:room_id/join`: Join a game room.
+  - `PUT /game-rooms/:room_id/join`: Join a game room.
-  - `POST /game-rooms/:room_id/leave`: Leave a game room.
+  - `PUT /game-rooms/:room_id/leave`: Leave a game room.

 ### WebSocket Endpoints

-The application also supports WebSocket connections for real-time communication.
-Here are some key WebSocket endpoints:
+The application also supports WebSocket connections for real-time communication:

-- `GET /ws/:room_id`: Handle WebSocket connections for a game room.
+- `/ws/:room_id`: Establish a WebSocket connection for a game room.

 ## Testing